Fast relaxation of the random field Ising dynamics: A weak Poincar e inequality under WSM

-\begin{proof}[Proof of Theorem~\ref{thm:algebraic_decay}] The algebraic decay is a direct consequence of the weak PI as shown in the paper of Liggett~\cite{liggett1991l_2}.
+\begin{proof}[Proof of Theorem~\ref{thm:algebraic_decay}] The polynomial relaxation is a direct consequence of the weak PI as shown in the paper of Liggett~\cite{liggett1991l_2}.
 We reproduce the argument here for completeness.
 From Theorem~\ref{thm:weak_PI} (applied to $\Lambda = \Lambda_n$) we have with $\P_h$-probability $1-\delta$,

 for all $\varphi$, with $A = K \delta^{-1/q} N^{\kappa}$.
 Recalling that $P_t$ is the Markov semigroup of continuous-time Glauber dynamics, we have

 since $\osc(P_t \varphi) \le \osc(\varphi)$.
 Equivalently,